dougbutner/tribe.cxc.world/Contributions/Rewarding Manifestations.md

-# Contributor Template
+# Conjurers Template

-Use this [template](Contributor%20Template.md) to organize your contributions to show off to Tribe.
+Use this [template](Conjurer%20Template.md) to organize your contributions to show off to Tribe.

 But first, familiarize yourself with how sections work.

-## Contributor Sections
+## Conjurers Sections

 ### Monthly Manifestations
 These are contributions that were delivered in the month, and are the primary thing we are rewarding (see weights explanation at bottom)